yuanxun-yx/SplitCAD/README.md

 ## ❌ What’s Broken in Today’s CAD

-### 🔄 Git can’t track CAD files

-* Files like `.sldprt` or `.f3d` are opaque binary blobs
-* Even a tiny change shows up as a meaningless binary diff
-* You can't review, merge, or collaborate cleanly
+### 🔒 Proprietary, binary formats

+* Most mainstream tools (SolidWorks, NX, Creo, Fusion 360, CATIA, Inventor, etc) store models in opaque, undocumented binary blobs — unreadable to humans and incompatible with Git
+* Even small changes produce noisy diffs, making version control, collaboration, and peer review difficult or impossible
-* PDM systems are heavy, locked-down, and hostile to Git workflows
+* PDM systems are heavyweight, locked-in, and fundamentally hostile to the Git-based workflows used in modern software and hardware development

+### 🧱 Text-based ≠ Git-friendly

+* Some systems (e.g. OpenSCAD, FreeCAD’s zipped .FCStd, or DXF) offer technically readable formats
+* But they mix modeling intent (sketches, constraints, feature parameters) with geometry results (BREP, mesh, solver data, caches, etc.)
+* Without strict source/result separation, even text formats remain noisy and unreliable in Git — diffs are polluted, changes misleading, and true modeling logic gets buried

-### 🧩 Parametric logic is fragile, limited, and hard to manage
+### 🧩 Parametric logic is fragile and opaque

+* Systems like NX or Creo provide powerful parametric tools — but compared to code, they still lack modularity, reuse, and transparent dependency management
-* Cross-part references rely on absolute paths — breaking easily when assemblies are moved or renamed
+* Cross-part references often rely on absolute paths, measurement links, or external references that break easily
-* There’s no support for modularity — expressions can’t be scoped across files, reused as functions, or composed into structured logic
+* There’s no way to define scoped variables, reusable functions, or modular logic blocks across parts
+* Logic is encoded via GUI interactions, with no textual diff, audit trail, or reuse
-* Failures from circular dependencies or broken links are hard to trace, with no clear logs or dependency graph
+* Failures from circular dependencies or bad rebuild order are hard to diagnose — there’s no dependency graph or logs
-* All logic must be rebuilt through the GUI, with no way to automate or replicate via scripts

 ## ✅ A Better Paradigm: CAD like Code

 SplitCAD is built on two core ideas:

-### 1. GUI-first, logic-tracked

-* Model your part in a clean, visual interface
-* Every feature (sketch, extrude, pattern, etc) maps to an explicit source entry
-* No hidden state - everything is tracked and reproducible

-### 2. Source/Result separation — like code and build artifacts
+### 🔨 Source/Result separation — like code and build artifacts

 | Concept        | Software Project      | SplitCAD                      |
 | -------------- | --------------------- | ----------------------------- |